 With respect to infrastructural measures that might be able to improve the safety of older adult drivers, it is interesting to know what the older adults themselves indicate to be a problem.
-Benekohal et al. (1992) posed this question to a group of older adult drivers.
+Benekohal et al. (1992) posed this question to a group of older adult drivers in the USA.
 Topics mentioned most were: